Renuka-0403/Image_Generator/README.md

 * Try different prompts
 * Experiment with text-to-image generation

-The application was developed with the assistance of **Generative AI**, which helped generate the application based on a natural-language description of the required functionality and interface.
+The application was developed with the assistance of **Generative AI**, which helped generate the application code based on a natural-language description of the required functionality and interface.

 ---